 Oh.
 If you’re wondering, the door straight ahead leads to the dining room we restored several years ago.
 Would you like to see it?

 We hosted a cocktail party here last week, and because drinks were served in the parlor, we had to temporarily remove chairs from that room.
 I placed them under the stairs and found I really like the effect.
 On the mahogany tea table is one of the bowls of tropical narcissi I’m forcing for Christmas and New Year’s bloom.
-You can’t imagine how they rejoiced when I returned them to the window in the parlor.

 Now, if you’d like to see the work that went into papering the walls — and believe me, these old walls took ample preparation — be sure to read this post.